singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 5       public void third() { ... }
 6   }
 ```
 The same instance of Foo will be passed to three different threads.
-ThreadA will call first threadB will call second, and threadC will call third.
+ThreadA will call first, threadB will call second, and threadC will call third.
 Design a mechanism to ensure that first is called before second and second is called before third.

 SOLUTION